 "There you are, Usagi," Venus said as she ran over to her.
 "You disappeared after you left the stage."

 "I didn't mean to worry you, Minako.
 Were you searching for me long?"
-Serenity placed a smile on her face.
-Of all the scouts, she was closest to Minako.
+Serenity held a smile on her face.
+Of all the senshi, she was closest to Minako.
 Even though Venus was always a soldier and Serenity a queen, Minako and Usagi were still friends.
 Whenever they were alone, they liked to remember that they were still friends outside of their destiny.

 "It's nothing," Serenity lied, moving her face out of Venus' hands.
 "How are the others?
 Mercury and Jupiter?"

-"I don't remember you being so virtuous."
-Serenity giggled.
-"I forget how much I miss you guys."
+"I don't remember you being so virtuous," Serenity giggled.
+"I forget how much I miss you all."

 "It's only been a week," Venus laughed in return.
 "But at least you're starting to sound like yourself.
 I was worried there for a second."

-"Being a queen is a lot more difficult than I used to think it would be," Serenity admitted.
+"Being a queen is a lot more difficult than I used to think it would be," Serenity admitted quietly.
+Her eyes focused on the ground a moment, avoiding Venus' gaze as she spoke a truth more heavy than her friend would realize.

 "Well, at least you aren't alone.
 Endymion is going through the same thing, right?"
 Venus replied.